marttop/FTP-Server/README.md

 ## Description
 The goal of this project is to create a FTP server.
-You MUST implement request sequences that are explained in the protocol (more information could be find in RFC959).
+I implemented request sequences that are explained in the protocol (more information could be find in RFC959).
-The network communication will be achieved through the use of TCP sockets.
+The network communication is achieved through the use of TCP sockets.

 ## Server